shuPA04/shuPA04.github.io/_posts/2023-04-14-pitch-positioning.md

 * Strikers from both teams had medium to low predictability.

 Again, This could be due to their tactical roles, running in behind the defensive line, running wide to create space or even dropping down to control the game.
-Strikes with less predictable movements poses danger to the opponent.
+Strikers with less predictable movements poses danger to the opponent.

 ### 3.2 &nbsp; &nbsp; Between Halves